Syllabus

 Baruch College guides and resources

 Statement on missing work: If you have concerns about assignment due dates or the use of technology, please, let me know ahead of time.
 I am ready to work with you.
-I will take special consideration for those affected by COVID-19.
 I will deduct the total percentage of any missing work from your final grade.
-You are encouraged to email me or request a zoom meeting for questions or further clarification of readings, audiovisual pieces, and assignments.
+You are encouraged to email me or request a Zoom meeting for questions or further clarification of readings, audiovisual pieces, and assignments.

 Course materials: All readings will be available on Blackboard as PDFs or links.

-Languages: Although I will conduct the class in English if you feel more comfortable and/or want to work in either Spanish, Spanglish, Portuguese, or French, you may also write/create in any of these languages.
+Languages: Although I will conduct the class in English if you feel more comfortable and want to work in either Spanish, Spanglish, Portuguese, or French, you may also write and create in any of these languages.

 Are you looking for a minor or a major?
 Make BLS your choice: The Department of Black and Latino Studies offers interdisciplinary, intersectional approaches to the study of the ideas, history, politics, literature, music, religions, cultures, economic and social contributions of people of African and Latin American descent, including the United States, the Caribbean, and Latin America.
 Our courses practice critical thinking and analysis skills, advanced writing, communication, and research.
 They also engage in digital literacies, collaboration, and project management— essential workforce skills.
 The interdisciplinary structure of our courses also offers excellent preparation for graduate school and careers in education, law, business, public relations, marketing, journalism, the arts, and education.